 If you don’t ask grandpa – or if grandpa isn’t a white male – the answer is usually no. When I mentioned the topic of this essay to my colleague, a math professor at our university, she laughed.
 ‘Back then basically everything in my professional life would have been impossible,’ she told me.
 That’s no exaggeration.
 Today there are few female mathematics professors, but fifty years ago they were almost unheard of.
 One hundred years ago, women’s exclusion from higher education – and the voting booth – would have been explained by their natural intellectual inferiority.
 Two hundred years ago, a woman might have had no choice but to slave away in the kitchen or, if she were wealthy, no choice about which kitchen slave to buy at auction.
 At that time, though, choosing an occupation might have concerned her less than the distinct possibility of dying in childbirth, which, were we to go back several more centuries, would likely have been attributed to supernatural retribution for some familial sin.

 Realism about the past does not entail whitewashing the present.
 None of this is to deny the unique threat posed by nuclear bombs, the monstrosity of ongoing genocides, the dying species on our increasingly fragile planet, the calamitous backwards steps we are taking and will surely take in our collective lurch towards truth and justice.
 Rather, realism recognises that the hard work of progress demands we confront reality in all its complexity, instead of seeking solace in nostalgic fantasy.
 The good old days are a powerful comfort, especially when the changes wrought by technology and globalisation threaten your core identity.
 Like one’s childhood home, golden age myths can be difficult to leave behind.
-Perhaps it will be easier to let go knowing that the sooner we do, the sooner a real golden age may come to pass.Make a donation
+Perhaps it will be easier to let go knowing that the sooner we do, the sooner a real golden age may come to pass.Support Aeon: make a one-off donation